How is REACH Structured?

 During the hiring process, candidates should expect the steps below:

 - Essay Application: Our essay application process is designed to give individuals the opportunity to show us a range of qualities we believe will make them successful at LinkedIn.
 This includes their drive and ability to learn, tenacity and work ethic, unique perspective and passion for the role.
 As part of the essay application process, candidates are required to submit responses to all components of the three-four application essay questions.
 Responses will be reviewed for completeness as well as content.
-Candidates are expected to submit their responses by the application deadline (October 21st, 2022).
+Candidates are expected to submit their responses by the application deadline (September 8th at 11:59PM PT).

 - Take-home Project: A recruiter will contact you if you are selected for virtual interviews following initial application review.
-You will be asked to complete and submit an independent take-home project prior to the virtual interviews (mid December - late January).
+You will be asked to complete and submit an independent take-home project prior to the virtual interviews (late September - mid November).

 - Virtual Interview: During the virtual interview, candidates will go through two interviews (one focused on technical skills and the other on soft skills) and a REACH Meet & Greet.
 In the technical interview, candidates will be expected to explain and extend their solution to the previously submitted take-home project.
-During the soft skill interview, a manager will get to know you beyond your technical skills (early January - mid February).
+During the soft skill interview, a manager will get to know you beyond your technical skills (early October - late November).

-- Offer: Candidates who receive an offer will find out more details about their future team and the program (by late February).
+- Offer: Candidates who receive an offer will find out more details about their future team and the program (December/ January).

 I never wanted to become a Software Engineer: reflection on a career transformation at LinkedInRead Jamil's Story